 There are different types of performances which roughly divide into “story” and “scene”.
 An example of the story format is “Aspects of Alice” at Theatre Ta Fantastika in Karlova or “Faust” at the “Black Light Theatre”.
 These basically have a concentric line of performances that follows a known story.
 The other type “scene” are typically choreographed for that theatre and display an artistic interpretation of the composer/designer.
 Very often they contain the combination of modern dance and a theme.
 The “scene” type can involve a mix of regular lit stage with visible performers for some parts and full black light for others.
 Each scene can be a singular event and not connected to anything else.
 The Image Theatre “Best of Image” production is an example of this.

 Theatre is theatre.
 Artistic interpretive performances are either admired or tolerated based on the observer.
 With Black Light the performer must be absolutely co-ordinated in the dark surroundings or he risks falling or hitting another performer etc. The storylines like “Aspect of Alice” may appeal but then you may not like it.
-My advice is to try a “scene” based performance like “Best of Image” at the Image theatre close to the Old Town Square (I’ve put a banner on the right that takes you to the Program for this year).
+My advice is to try a “scene” based performance like “Best of Image” at the Image theatre close to the Old Town Square (see the “All Black Light Venues” link below).
 It will give you a chance to sample the many ways of using black light.
 Don’t forget NOT to sit at the front.
 Tickets may be bought but seating is first-come, first-served so take a seat in the middle or rear of the theatre for best effect.

 All Black Light Theatre Venues

 Click below to get the listings for all the black light theatre events coming up.
 All venues and productions.
 These are all centrally located theatres.
-Read about the production, the venue and see related events.
-All Venues and More Details.
+Read about the production, the venue, see related events and buy tickets.

 TA FANTASTIKA – Aspects of Alice